AdobeDocs/workfront.en/help/classic/resource-mgmt/resource-scheduling/filter-scheduling-area.md

 product-area: resource-management
 navigation-topic: resource-scheduling
 title: Filter information in the Scheduling area
-description: (NOTE: Cannot do QS because the Teams area is not done)
+description: "(NOTE: Cannot do QS because the Teams area is not done)"
 ---

 # Filter information in the Scheduling area